dr-gazpacho/hey_jay/README.md

 We’re using some of the features off this [APDS Light and Motion sensor](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-apds9960-breakout.pdf).
 The Pico communicates with the sensor via the [I2C protocol](https://learn.adafruit.com/working-with-i2c-devices?view=all&gad_source=1&gclid=CjwKCAjwg8qzBhAoEiwAWagLrHEtR_eSjPOc9SbVNn2TeAss1Bph67dzUFhMpJNbNNNunMI9VB0IpRoCisUQAvD_BwE).
 We’re using the SDA pin to send and receive data and the SCL pin to synchronize signals.

 ### TRRS Jack
 This is a headphone jack, or a Tip Ring Ring Sleeve Jack.
 The Pico will send audio via pulse-width modulation to the TRRS jack.
 We’re sending a single PWM signal and putting it in both the left and right channels.
 Sitting between the TRRS jack and the pico is a little RC filter circuit to smooth out the signal.
-[Todbot does great work and goes more in depth here](https://github.com/todbot/circuitpython-synthio-tricks)
+[Todbot does great work and goes more in depth here](https://github.com/todbot/circuitpython-synthio-tricks).
+I do not claim to be an expert on electronics.
+I have no clue if this RC filter circuit really does anything in this project... but it feels cool so whatever.

 ## Assemble the Hey Jay
 1. Plug in the components